dariusohh/Airlines-project/README.md

-# Airlines-project
+# Airlines Data Visualisation project

-Data Visualisation Project
+Data Visualisation Project using Airline Data

 Through manipulation of the data using Pandas and data visualisation tools such as Excel and Tableau, we came up with a presentation to show how we dived deep into the data for two Airlines and compare both of them in terms of efficiency.